sniperkit/crane/cmd/repackr/docs/Solution.md

     main: github.com/opennota/check/cmd/varcheck
 ```

-When `amalgomate` is run, it does the following:
+When `repackr` is run, it does the following:

 * Finds all of the source for the package based on its import path
 * Copies the source to an internal directory within the project
 * Programmatically re-writes the "main" package into a library package called `amalgomated` and re-writes the `main`
-  function to be `AmalgomatedMain` so that it is exported and callable
+  function to be `RepackedMain` so that it is exported and callable
 * Finds any imported instances of packages that are known to store shared global state initialized on package load (such
   as the Go built-in `flag` package), creates a copy of those libraries for the re-written program and updates the
   imports of the program to use the copied library